franciscop/remotecamera/README.md

 # `remote-camera`

 Takes a picture and posts it to a remote server.
 So far only for Debian/Ubuntu (tested) and Mac (untested).
-It takes a picture and attempts to upload it as soon as you call the main function.
-Minimal example:
+The function it takes a picture and attempts to upload it.

 Install it from the terminal with npm: